 Your job as a team is to be the mentor to the hero.
 You’ve done the research to figure out your user demographics.
 You’ve joined every Facebook Group where your target audience hangs out.
 You now know what your ‘ideal customer’ looks like, and you have a clear picture of their problems.

-Now comes the hard part – as a mentor, you get to invent potential solutions to their problems.
+Now comes the hard part – as a scrum master (a.ka. mentor), you get to invent potential solutions to their problems.
 I say potential because you don’t know if your solution will be helpful to the hero yet!

 Examples of Roles:

-Here are a few examples of potential “who” roles in a typical user story:
+Here are a few examples of potential “who” roles a scrum master may write in a typical user story:

 - First-time visitor